Will Marquette cover the spread vs. Rider? Betting Trends, Record ATS

 Marquette vs Rider Betting Records & Stats

-- The Golden Eagles had 22 wins in 36 games against the spread last season.
+- The Golden Eagles had 22 wins in 36 games against the spread last year.

+- Rider won 14 games against the spread last year, while failing to cover 15 times.

 Marquette vs. Rider Over/Under Stats